willjliu02/ImageProcessing/README.md

     messages.

 COMMANDS:
-The following commands should be typed as our program runs: load ourImages/cayuga_1.ppm cayuga brighten 10 cayuga cayugaBrighter horizontal-flip cayuga cayugaHFlip vertical-flip cayuga cayugaVFlip red-component cayuga cayugaGreyscale save ourImages/cayugaGrey cayugaGreyscale
+The following commands should be typed one after another as our program runs:
+ALSO IN OUR SCRIPTS
+load ourImages/imageFound.ppm foundImage
+brighten 10 foundImage brighterImage horizontal-flip brighterImage hFlipImage vertical-flip hFlipImage vFlipImage red-component vFlipImage greyImage save ourImages/greyImage greyscaleImage

 PPM IMAGE EXAMPLE IS FROM:
-“Images for Assignment 2.”
-Edited by Dan Huttenlocher, Sample Images for CS 664 - Computer Vision, 2003, www.cs.cornell.edu/courses/cs664/2003fa/images/.
-- We used the file titled cayuga_1.ppm from the second zip download.
+It is the first sample ppm file.
+CS35: Lab 1 - Ppm Image Format, www.cs.swarthmore.edu/~soni/cs35/f13/Labs/extras/01/ppm_info.html.